gatapia/picnet_pbi_cli/readme.md

 work with the "source" json files.
 Once the source files are available all tasks above can be done and better development practices can be followed.

-### Additional Benefits

-Working directory with the source files has some additional benefits, a small set of examples follows:
-- Search and replace in the `Report/Layout` file allows quick rename of visual labels/titles
+## Supported Opperations

-## Supported Arguments
+### Global Supported Arguments
 - `-f` The filename of the report to import or the destination report to overwrite during export
 - `-d` The output directory when importing or source directory when exporting
 - `-m` The name of the DataModel file to use.
-This is good two swap between a small DataModel for development and a larger more complete DataModel for testing.
+This allows swapping between a small DataModel for development and a larger more complete DataModel for testing and deployment.

-## Supported Opperations

 ### Import PBIX File
 `pbi import -f <pbix-filename> -d <source-dir> -m <data-model>`